What is a Learning Partner?

 Alternative Spring Break Learning Partners

-- October 27: Learning Partner Social for ASB 2013
+- Mid-September: Learning Partner Social

 - January-February: Learning Partner training/review session (according to selected Learning Partner schedules)

-Alternative May Break Trip Leaders
+Alternative May Break Leaders

 - Late September: May break destinations finalized, break leaders contact, interview and confirm selection of Learning Partners